bow/volt/README.rst

    ``voltconf.py``, conveniently accessible in your project folder.

-All these with the perks of static websites, of course (easy deployment, easy back-up and tracking, security, speed, etc.)
+All these with the perks of static websites: easy deployment, easy back-up and tracking, security, and speed.

 ------------